Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 - Combines the seven computed products to form the final matrix.
 - Achieves a running time of $O(n^{2.81})$, thereby beating the conventional $O(n^3)$ methods.

+## 4.3 The substitution method for solving recurrences